yext/rules_closure/README.md

   unit tests in a command line environment.
 - [Bazel][bazel]: The build system Google uses to manage a repository with petabytes of code.
+- [Protocol Buffers][protobuf]: Google's language-neutral, platform-neutral,
+  extensible mechanism for serializing structured data.
+This is used instead of untyped JSON.

 The Closure Tools were released to the public in 2009, but had previously been quite difficult to configure.
 They were originally designed to be used with